 Females are solitary and rear their cubs without the help of a male.
-Males, however, can live in small groups (coalitions) whose members are often brothers.
+Males can live in small groups (coalitions) whose members are often brothers.

 Cheetahs use distinct facial expressions to show their mood.

-The black area around the eyes and the tear-like marks that run down to the mouth reduce the glare from the sun.
-This helps their vision when hunting under the sunlight hours.
+The black area around the eyes and the tear-like marks that run down to the mouth reduce glare from the sun.
+This helps their vision when hunting during the daytime.

 Cheetah cubs have longer coarse hair.
-This helps them “camouflage” in the grass and hides them from lions, hyenas and other predators.
+This helps them camouflage in the grass and keeps them hidden them from lions, hyenas and other predators.

 Unlike most other felines, the cheetah’s claws are not fully retractable and they look more like dog’s claws, giving them a good grip on the ground.
-Its paw’s pads are hard like the rubber on a tyre, which also maximizes traction when running.
+The pads on its paws are hard like the rubber on a tyre, which also maximizes traction when running.

-It is one of the eldest felines, as it became a separate species more than 4 million years ago.
+It is one of the oldest felines, as it became a separate species more than 4 million years ago.
 It is actually the only extant member of its genus (Acinonyx).

 Cheetahs have a long muscular tail with a flat shape.
 They use it like a rudder when they are running fast and helps them keep their balance and change direction.